-Scientific results are mostly available in the form of articles in journals and conference proceedings, and on various web resources.
+Scientific results are mostly available in the form of articles in journals and conference proceedings, and on various Web1 resources.
 These articles are not selfcontained, but cite previous articles with related content.
-When you read an interesting article from 1975 today, you may ask yourself what the current state of the art is.
-In particular, you may want to know which newer articles cite the old article.
+However, when you read an article from 1975 with an interesting partial result, you may often ask yourself what the current state of the art is.
+In particular, you would like to know which newer articles cite the old article.
 Projects such as Google Scholar provide this functionality by analyzing the reference sections of articles and building a database of articles that efficiently supports looking up articles that cite a given article.

 We can easily model this situation by a directed graph.
-The graph has a node for each article and an edge for each citation.
+The graph has a node for each article and an edge for each eitation.
 An edge (u, v) from article u to article v means that u cites v.
-When an article is processed, the outgoing edges can be constructed directly from the list of references.
-In this way, every node (= article) stores all its outgoing edges (= the articles cited by it) but not the incoming edges (the articles citing it).
+In this terminology, every node (= article) stores all its outgoing edges (= the articles cited by it) but not the incoming edges (the articles citing it).
 If every node were also to store the incoming edges, it would be easy to find the citing articles.
 One of the main tasks of Google Scholar is to construct the reversed edges.
 This example shows that the cost of even a very basic elementary operation on a graph, namely finding all edges entering a particular node, depends heavily on the representation of the graph.
 If the incoming edges are stored explicitly, the operation is easy; if the incoming edges are not stored, the operation is nontrivial.

 In this chapter, we shall give an introduction to the various possibilities for representing graphs in a computer.
-We focus mostly on directed graphs and assume that an undirected graph G = (V, E) is represented as the corresponding (bi)directed graph $G' = (V, \bigcup{\{u,v\} \in E} \{(u,v), (v,u)\})$ .
-The top row of Fig. 8.1 shows an undirected graph and the corresponding bidirected graph.
+We focus mostly on directed graphs and assume that an undirected graph G = (V, E) is represented as the corresponding (bi)directed graph $G' = (V, \bigcup{\{u,v\} \in E} \{(u,v), (v,u)\})$.
+Figure 8.1 illustrates the concept of a bidirected graph.
 Most of the data structures presented also allow us to represent multiple parallel edges and self-loops.
-We start with a survey of the operations that we may want to support:
+We start with a survey of the operations that we may want to support.

 • Accessing associated information.
 Given a node or an edge, we frequently want to access information associated with it, for example the weight of an edge or the distance to a node.
 In many representations, nodes and edges are objects, and we can store this information directly as a member of these objects.
 If not otherwise mentioned, we assume that V = 1..n so that information associated with nodes can be stored in arrays.
 When all else fails, we can always store node or edge information in a hash table.
 Hence, accesses can be implemented to run in constant time.
-In the remainder of this book, we abstract from the various options for realizing access by using the data types NodeArray and EdgeArray to indicate array-like data structures that can be indexed by nodes and by edges, respectively.
+In the remainder of this book we abstract from the various options for realizing access by using the data types NodeArray and EdgeArray to indicate array-like data structures that can be indexed by nodes and by edges, respectively.

-&lt;sup>1 The picture above shows a spider web (USFWS; see commons.wikimedia.org/ wiki/Image:Water\drops\on\spider\web.jpg).
+1 The picture above shows a spider web (USFWS, see http://commons.wikimedia. org/wiki/Image:Water_drops_on_spider_web.jpg).